cryptr-examples/cryptr-node-express-passport-sample/README.md

 ));
 ```

-If you run your app, you should have both endpoint still accessible, the next step is to add security to routing.
+If you run your app, you should have both endpoints still accessible, the next step is to add security to routing.

 [Next](https://github.com/cryptr-examples/cryptr-node-express-passport-sample/tree/04-securing-routes)